 - Gross receipts include the total income from goods sold or services rendered by the business. - Deductible business expenses include the cost of goods purchased, rent, utilities, depreciation charges, wages and salaries paid, and business taxes (not personal, Federal, State, or local income taxes). - Non-deductible business expenses include the value of salable merchandise used by the proprietors of retail businesses. - Net income for self-employed farmers is figured by subtracting the farmer's operating expenses from the gross receipts. - Gross receipts include the value of all products sold; money received from the rental of farm land, buildings, or equipment to others, and incidental receipts from the sale of items such as wood, sand, or gravel. - Operating expenses include cost of feed, fertilizer, seed, and other farming supplies, cash wages paid to farmhands, depreciation charges, cash rent, interest on farm mortgages, farm building repairs, and farm taxes (but not local, State, and Federal income taxes). - c.
 Income from Wages and Self-Employment For a household with income from wages and self-employment, each amount must be listed separately.
 When there is a business loss, income from wages must not be reduced by the amount of the business loss.
 If income from self-employment is negative, it should be listed as zero. - d.
+Military Benefits

-Military Benefits - Benefits paid directly to the service person such as housing allowances and food or clothing allowances are considered income. - e.
+Benefits paid directly to the service person such as housing allowances and food or clothing allowances are considered income.

+- e.
 Deployed Service Members Only that portion of a deployed service member's income made available by them or on their behalf to the household will be counted as income to the household.
 Combat Pay is excluded as discussed below under Income Exclusions - Military Benefits -Combat Pay. - f.
-Foster Child's Income - If the household where the foster child resides applies for benefits for their non-foster children, then the foster child's personal income is considered when making an eligibility determination.
-The foster child's income can be from a part-time job or from any funds provided to the child for his/her personal use.
-(It is optional for the household to list foster children residing in the home). - g.
-Income for a Child Residing in an RCCI or Institutions Only the income earned by a child from full-time or regular part-time employment and/or personally received by the child while in residence at the RCCI or institution is considered income. - h.
-Child's Income The earnings of a child who is a full-time or regular parttime employee, or who receives income from other sources such as
+Foster Child's Income g.
+Income for a Child Residing in an RCCI or Institutions - Only the income earned by a child from full-time or regular part-time employment and/or personally received by the child while in residence at the RCCI or institution is considered income.